Background image

 Real-World Use Cases & Debugging

-While the synthetic example is a starting point, real-world scenarios often involve text embeddings (e.g., from BERT or OpenAI), product images, or user behavioral patterns.
-Here’s how teams typically leverage Atlas:
+While the MNIST example demonstrates the concept, real-world scenarios often involve text embeddings (e.g., from BERT or OpenAI), product images, or user behavioral patterns.
+Here's how teams typically leverage Atlas:

 Spot Mislabeled Data for Product Classification